mggg/mggg.github.io/_jobs/web-developer.md

 ### Compensation Range

-The compensation budget for this project is a total of $50K-$80K, depending on experience and on the negotiated scope of work.
+The compensation budget for this project is a total of $50K-$80K over the expected 3-4 month period, depending on experience and on the negotiated scope of work.